carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 files that are implementation.

 -   An implementation file will have `impl` in the `package` declaration.
-For
-    example:
-    ```
-    package Geometry library Shapes impl;
+For example, `package Geometry library Shapes impl;`.
-    ```
 -   An interface file will not have `impl`.
-For example:
-    ```
-    package Geometry library Shapes;
+For example, `package Geometry library Shapes;`
-    ```

 The difference between interface and implementation will act as a form of access control.
-Files inside the library may consume from either interface or implementation.
+Interface files must compile independently of implementation, only importing from external libraries.
+Implementation files inside the library may consume from either interface or implementation.
 Files outside the library may only consume the interface.

 When importing a library's interface, it should be expected that the transitive closure of imported files from the primary interface file will be used.
 The size